cloudmesh-community/fa19-516-144/project/report.md

 ### Cloudmesh.Security Section

 The cloudmesh.security section was added to allow users to control encryption.
-In the current implementation the security section has five noteworthy attributes.
+This section has five noteworthy attributes.

 1. publickey: The path to the public key used to encrypt the attributes
 1. privatekey: The path to the private key used to decrypt the attributes This must be the private key-paired with the public key
 1. secpath: This is the operating system path that will hold keys and nonces
 1. secrets: A list of regular expressions to select which attributes to encrypt
-1. exceptions: A list of regular expressions to select attribute to **not** encrypt
+1. exceptions: A list of regular expressions to **deny** encrypting attributes

 ### Cloudmesh Tools for Encryption